TL;DR

 The "unlimited" promise is a math trick

-"Unlimited" hosting works the same way airline overbooking does.
+"Unlimited" hosting works exactly like airline overbooking.
 The airline sells 200 seats on a 180-seat plane because statistically, 20 people won't show up.
 It works — until everyone shows up.
 Then someone gets bumped.

 Your website can get bumped too.